For all orders 25% advance is required. Call Us: 0321-8499287

 Get your customized furniture "Quote"

-Tips for freshening up your home’s interior—without breaking the bank
+Decorating tips for freshening up your home’s interior—without breaking the bank

 Professional home stagers know how to play up your house’s strengths, hide its flaws, and make it appealing to just about everyone.
 We talked to several pros across the country to get their tips for freshening up your home’s interior—without breaking the bank.

-Stick to colours like beige or grey, especially on the first floor, where the flow is important.
+Stick to colors like beige or grey, especially on the first floor, where the flow is important.
 “You want to minimize jarring transitions,” says Breining.
-Neutral walls give you the greatest decorating flexibility, allowing you to easily switch up your accessories.
-And if you have two small rooms next to each other, painting them the same neutral colour helps them feel larger.
+Neutral walls give you the greatest decorating tips flexibility, allowing you to easily switch up your accessories.
+And if you have two small rooms next to each other, painting them the same neutral color helps them feel larger.
 Look at a paint strip and move up or down a shade or two for a subtle variation from room to room, suggests Allen-Brett.